Career planning

 Note: Resources may be borrowed for seven days and renewed once.
 Renewal can be done through your library account.

-Visit the CareerHub for information on further education, your degree and skills, decision making, interviewing, finding work, and success in the workplace.
-You can also book an appointment with your academic advisor to talk about what courses would be helpful to take for specific careers.
+Visit CareerHub for more information on further education, your degree and skills, decision-making, professional applications, interviewing, finding work, and obtaining success in the workplace.
+Once you have researched what courses or specializations would be helpful for specific careers, you can also book an appointment with your academic advisor to map out when you will fit these courses in with the requirements for your program.

-Visit the Centre for Career Action to help with career planning
+Visit the Centre for Career Development to help with career planning

 Ten Thousand Coffees Faculty of Health Hub